 Guests travelled from the ceremony to the reception venue on London buses and, to continue with the concept of an unforgettable experience, each guest was given a bottle of Prosecco and gin + tonic to get the party started.

-AT ST BART’S BREWERY
+AT BALFOUR ST BART’S

-The reception was held at St Bart’s Brewery, London – an exclusive hire venue just crying out to host an experiential wedding or party.
+The reception was held at Balfour St Bart’s, London – an exclusive hire venue just crying out to host an experiential wedding or party.
 With a stage for live music, a DJ booth, stunning mezzanine level, an intimate bar area (which was transformed into a secret snug, reminiscent of a winter chalet – reflecting the couple’s love of skiing) the venue is a great space for entertaining guests.

 The deep and intense colour palette continued through to the tables.
 Floor length, wine coloured linen, purple napkins, plum water glasses and copper cutlery.
 Each table was named after a reindeer, injecting a touch of fun, and Zoe Barker Design provided place card baubles for each setting and a hanging, fabric table plan.